 (Domains – Aliases)

-Note: In some versions of cPanel, the ‘aliases’ function will be listed as Parked Domains …
+Note: In some versions of cPanel, the ‘aliases’ feature is listed as Parked Domains …

 (Domains – Parked Domains)